-In fact, over 90 percent of cervical cancer cases can be detected early, when cervical cancer survival rates are extremely high, the National Cancer Institute points out.
-However, approximately 33 percent of women who should routinely have Pap smears and HPV testing don’t have these tests.
+In fact, more than 90 percent of cervical cancer cases can be detected early, when cervical cancer survival rates are extremely high, the National Cancer Institute points out.
+Yet approximately 33 percent of women who should routinely have Pap smears and HPV testing don’t have these tests.

-That explains why the majority of cervical cancer cases are diagnosed in women who aren’t adequately screened and why their disease is more likely to be advanced and harder to treat — negatively impacting their cervical cancer survival.
+That explains why many cervical cancer cases are diagnosed in women who aren’t adequately screened and why their disease is more likely to be advanced and harder to treat — negatively impacting their cervical cancer survival.

 Janet O’Dell, RN